Mendocino County Today: Monday, Nov. 20, 2017

 All praise to Rep. Jackie Speier, a survivor of the shooting that killed Ryan, for teaming with colleagues to remember Ryan and not forget what happened.
 This city, which tolerated and abided Jones for too long, should do the same by recalling its role and the fate of so many people he misled.

-— Marshall Kilduff, editorial writer
+— Marshall Kilduff, SF Chron

 FALSE ECONOMY